arifinfrds/AndroidStudio-CustomLiveTemplates/README.md

 # AndroidStudio-CustomLiveTemplates

 This is some custom Live Templates to make development faster.
 It Containts Live Templates Android (using Kotlin) :
-1. Mark
+1. RecyclerViewAdapter
-2. RecyclerViewAdapter
+2. Log.d
-3. Log.d
+3. Navigation
-4. Navigation
+4. Others

 ## Getting Started